adamluckydo/ontology/4_Ontology/Ontology.md

 # Battle of the Ontologies

+A lot of people _hate_ Buddhism.
+I know I have at some points.
+In essence, it's "abandon everything because it's all suffering".

+In a world where beliefs are so powerful...
+Why would anyone pick Buddhism?
+If you don't believe in scientific materialism, why not find a belief system that _supports_ human desire, or at least supports _anything_?
+And frankly, how does one even _find_ Buddhism?
+If you don't like Christianity, why not pick any other random eastern religion?
+And finally: What are the practical implications of practicing Buddhism?
+Is it just fancy dissociation?
+Are its goals realistically attainable?

+All of these (and more) will be answered in this post.

+## To do your duty as a human

+Here's an excerpt from [one of Rob Burbea's talks](https://hermesamara.org/resources/talk/2011-12-31-this-matter-of-emptiness):

+___

+So the most fundamental fact about anything at all, and the most fundamentally important fact about anything at all, any experience at all, is that it is dependent on how I'm looking, how I'm aware of it.
+And as I said, that means it's empty.
+And that's the most fundamental and fundamentally important fact about anything.
+So we talk, I and all the teachers, we talk about 'what is,' and 'being with what is,' and 'opening to what is,' and all that.
+But is what is, what is?
+What? [laughter] There is no objective reality that we arrive at.
+And if you know anything about, for instance, quantum physics, and the discoveries of the last century and ongoing, very similar discoveries.
+The way we look conjures what we see, at the most basic level of reality.

+Imagine going into a room.
+There's a person in the room, and they've got their back on the wall in a lot of fear.
+You just enter this room, and this person is stuck there with fear.
+And you think, "What on earth's going on?"
+And they say, "There's a wolf in the room."
+And you look -- I don't think this is going to work!
+You look at the wall, and you see -- can we have a little technical special effects? [laughter] No?
+Okay, leave it.

+Yogi: Turn the lights down!

+Rob: Just try the bottom ones at first, Annie, if you would, please.
+The bottom ones, yeah, thanks.
+Okay, let's try this.
+Aahhhh, it's a wolf! [laughter] Okay, and this person is terrified of the wolf.
+Can everyone see this scary wolf? [laughter] And you say, "Well, what's going on?"
+They say, "There's a wolf, but I'm being with the wolf.
+I'm being with the wolf, and I'm being with my fear, and I'm practising mindfulness, and I'm being with it."
+And you say, "...
+Okay." [laughter] And they're not seeing their other hand [creating the shadow of the wolf].
+They're not seeing their other hand.
+They're stuck looking at the wolf.
+It's a silhouette, the hand shadow.
+If you're listening to this on tape, I was playing with a light and a hand shadow, and a terrifyingly realistic impression of a wolf. [laughter] They don't see their other hand.
+They don't see the fabrication that's going on, because I'm stuck looking at the wolf.

+Maybe 'being with' this wolf and being with my process with the wolf, maybe equanimity comes, and maybe patience comes.
+But ultimately the suffering won't be undermined.
+It won't be cut at the deepest level.
+Maybe I'm with the wolf and the wolf disappears.
+And maybe -- could we have the lights again? [laughter] Sorry, Annie.
+It's a busy night for you!
+Okay, the wolf disappears, and then a bunny rabbit comes! [laughter] Nice bunny rabbit.
+There we go. [laughter, applause] Thank you.
+And then bunny rabbit, aahhhh, huge relief.
+It's a bunny rabbit.
+How lovely!
+And basically what happens is phew, relief.

+But something has not been learnt.
+I haven't learnt anything.
+Just the next experience comes, without asking: how is it that the wolf appeared?
+How is it that the wolf disappeared?
+How is it that the bunny rabbit appeared and the bunny rabbit disappeared?
+And me, or you, as a person walking into that room, what's the most compassionate response?
+What's the most compassionate thing to say to this person?
+"Keep being with it"?
+Or "It's impermanent"?
+Or kind of, you know, "Maybe it's something releasing"?

+And this is where we go back to this thing about appropriateness.
+Don't forget what I said about that.
+But ultimately speaking, what's the most compassionate thing?
+We can learn to see the concocting, and that is the main purpose of meditation practice.
+The main, if we talk about the deeper thrust, it's to learn to see this concocting.
+If we do that, I don't know if some of you maybe had the thought, "Oh, that means it's my fault, because I'm projecting this and I'm doing that."
+And then there can come some judgment: "Oh, you're saying suffering is my fault."
+No, because not only is the self not real enough to be found fault with, but also this process of concoction is just what consciousness does.
+It's what consciousness does.
+It's the way it works.
+Please remember as I say all this, there's something about timing.
+When is the right time to tell this person?
+When is the appropriate time to share with this person and point out to them, "Can you see your other hand?
+Can you see the process that's going on?"

 ## What exactly _is_ the Buddhist Path?

 Here's an excerpt from one of the talks Rob Burbea gave at a [2008 retreat](https://hermesamara.org/resources/talk/2008-12-28-the-meaning-of-refuge):